iblech/lets-play-agda/Padova2025/ProgrammingBasics/Booleans.lagda.md

 -- EX: idBool true  ≡ true
 ```

-On the right hand side of the definition, we encounter our first "hole",
+On the right-hand side of the definition, we encounter our first "hole",
 a placeholder displayed as `{!!}`.
 In Agda, we often build our programs or proofs
 interactively; holes are the main interaction points.
 A hole can be created by
 inserting a question mark `?` and then reloading the file using `C-c C-l` (i.e.